Home / Trading / Best Stock Trading Platforms UK

 Pros & Cons

-• Great execution speed
+• Ultra-fast trade execution

-• No ISA or SIPP Options
+• No ISA or SIPP accounts

 81.7% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you can afford to take the high risk of losing your money.